Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

   --policy-document file://aws/policies/service-execution-policy.json
 ```

-Create an ECS Task role and attach a policy
+Create a Sessions Manager role and attach a policy
 - In policies, create a task role, ```CruddurTaskRole``` [aws/policies/service-assume-role-ssm-task-policy.json]() and run the following in the terminal to create the role:
 ```
 aws iam create-role \